 Dispensation of consent or proceeding without birthparent consent to place a tamaiti for adoption is a serious matter and the process should not be started unless we are sure it’s required.
 It is very unlikely that it would be considered as a way to address a care or protection matter, where te tamaiti is entitled to a family led decision making process under the Oranga Tamariki Act 1989.

 Such situations must be carefully considered on their merits.
-In all cases we should consult with our Adoption Service team leader and an appropriate person from Services for Children and Families, as well as obtain legal advice.
+In all cases we should consult with our Regional Adoption Service Manager and an appropriate person from Services for Children and Families, as well as obtain legal advice.

 The circumstances in which the court may dispense with the consent of a parent or guardian to the adoption of a tamaiti include: